 - October: An Australian was kidnapped in Sana’a, Yemen.
 They were held for eight months.

 - August: An Australian and a US national were kidnapped in Kabul, Afghanistan.
-They remain captive.
+They were held for over three years.

 - June: A number of Australian workers were kidnapped in southern Nigeria.
 They were released after a short time.

 - April: An Australian aid worker was kidnapped in Jalalabad, eastern Afghanistan.
 They were held for five months.